How to determine whether you need better attic ventilation

 - Thick ridges of ice on your eaves in winter are a sign of poor attic ventilation.
 Warm air that escapes rooms below gets trapped in the attic.
 Snow melts and the water refreezes on the cold eaves, creating ice dams.

 - Warm air that escapes living space also carries moisture that will condense on rafters or roof sheathing.
 Grab a flashlight and inspect your attic during the winter.
-If you see dampness or frost, you need better ventilation.
+If you see dampness or frost, you need better ventilation and some attic vents.

 How many vents do you need?
 First determine your attic area by multiplying the length by the width.
 A 30 x 40-ft. attic, for example, has an area of 1,200 sq. ft.
 Then aim for about 1 sq. ft.
 (144 sq. in.) of vent opening per 150 sq. ft. of attic.
 The building code lets you reduce that by half under some conditions, but more ventilation is usually better.
 The open area of a vent is sometimes listed on the vent as NFVA (net free vent area).
 If not, measure the size yourself.
 Roof vents will provide about half of the vent area and soffit vents the other half.